Sport in India: Motorsports

 Motorsport is a popular spectator sport in India, although there are relatively few competitors compared to other sports, due to the high costs of competing.
 Coimbatore is often referred to as the "Motor sports Capital of India" and the "Backyard of Indian Motorsports".
 S. Karivardhan, spearheaded motor racing, making Coimbatore the country's motor racing hub when he designed and built entry level race cars.
 Before Buddh International Circuit was constructed, the country's only two permanent race ways were the Kari Motor Speedway, Coimbatore and Madras Motor Racing Track, Chennai.
 MRF built the first Formula 3 car in 1997.
 MRF in collaboration with Maruti established the Formula Maruti racing, a single-seater, open-wheel class motorsport racing event for race cars made in India.
 MRF Challenge is a Formula 2000 open-wheel motorsport formula based series organised by Madras Motor Sports Club in association with MRF.
 Narain Karthikeyan and Karun Chandhok are the only drivers from to represent India in Formula 1.

 On 1 February 2005, Narain Karthikeyan became India's first Formula One racing driver.
 In March 2007, he also became the first-ever Indian-born driver to compete in a NASCAR Series.
 He debuted in the NASCAR Camping World Truck Series in the Kroger 250.
 Force India F1 was a Formula One motor racing team.
 The team was formed in October 2007, when a consortium led by Indian businessmen Vijay Mallya and Michiel Mol bought the Spyker F1 team for €88 million.
 After competing in 29 races without a point, Force India won their first Formula One World Championship points and podium place when Giancarlo Fisichella finished second in the 2009 Belgian Grand Prix.
 New Delhi hosted the Indian Grand Prix from 2011 to 2013 at Buddh International Circuit in Greater Noida, 50 km from New Delhi.
 Karun Chandhok was the test driver for Team Lotus & Narain Karthikeyan raced for HRT during the first half of the 2011 Formula One season.
 Karun Chandhok participated in Friday's practice session and Karthikeyan (stepping in for Daniel Ricciardo) raced at the 2011 Indian Grand Prix; it was the first time two Indian drivers associated with the same Formula One Grand Prix directly.

 Mahindra Racing is an Indian constructor competing in the Formula E Championship since the inaugural season in 2014.
 Alexander Sims and Alex Lynn are the team's current drivers.
 The team formerly competed in MotoGP, fielding a team in the junior Moto3 (125cc) category between 2011 and 2015.
 Mahindra later refocused on being a bike and engine supplier, ultimately pulling out of the sport in 2017.

 Team MRF's Gaurav Gill the first Indian rally driver to win FIA Asia-Pacific Rally Championship in 2013.

 Jehan Daruvala drives under the Indian flag in the Formula 2 Championship.
-He currently races for Prema Powerteam.
+He currently races for MP Racing.
 Daruvala has three wins in the series so far.